ipfs/ipfs-docs/docs/how-to/create-simple-chat-app.md

 setInterval(checkalive, 1000);
 ```

-This should help ensure we give peers looking to chat a high priority.
-Additionally, we  report over `announce-circuit` every 15 seconds to make sure we keep a connection to the circuit relay so we can connect to peers stuck behind a NAT.
-That's accomplished like so:
+This gives peers looking to chat a high priority.
+Additionally, we publish a message in `announce-circuit` every 15 seconds to maintain the connection to the relay:

 ```javascript
 // process announcements over the relay network, and publish our own keep-alives to keep the channel alive